-Only surveys within the MAREANO program were contracted to external companies.
-The 2018 MAREANO surveys were mainly conducted by the German company Fugro Germany Marine GMBH.
-Some of the areas were surveyed by the Norwegian Defence Research Establishment and NHS.
+Surveys within the MAREANO program are contracted to external companies.
+The 2019 MAREANO surveys are mainly conducted by the Norwegian company DOF subsea.

 3. Nautical Charts

 3.1.
 Maritime Primary Database

 The Maritime Primary Database consists of selected bathymetry, coastline, shoreline constructions, pontoons, lights and navaids, submarine cables and pipelines, overheads cables, anchor berthing, marine farms, wrecks and obstructions, restrictions, precautionary area, traffic separation zones etc.at a minimum scale of M10000.
 In 2018, the production continued replacing areas with older survey data with new survey data.
 Mainly finishing parts of Main Chart Håsteinen-Batalden (026) and finally covering Main Chart Torbjørnskjær-Fulehuk-Rakkebåen (002) with modern measurements closing a gap of Catzoc C. In the Artics we finished producing maritime primary data along a corridor east of Svalbard supporting full ENC- coverage around Spitsbergen.
 Besides the new surveyed areas, we received updates continuously from many different governmental partners, contractors and customers.
 These updates enter into the Maritime Primary Database immediately.
 Maritime Primary Database is the main support of the production of Notices to Mariners ("Etterretninger for sjøfarende") and the update and production of all charts/ENCs.